cynthiahuallanca/Portfolio/Python-challenge/README.md

 Hi!
 I'm glad that you are here :)

-This repository was created to show how we can resolve some amazing questions using python!.
+This proyect was created to show how we can resolve some amazing questions using python!.

 Inside you'll find two codes:
      Pybank: To help management check performance of a branch through the time